ESG topics and reports

 We aim to have zero fatalities and to prevent accidents that put our people, neighbours and facilities at risk.

-Shell Energy Transition Report
+Shell Energy Transition Strategy

 Reporting in an honest and open way helps build trust, motivate staff, and improve our environmental and social performance.